phistep/wuki-chess/README.md

 			- freedom of movement
 			- control over center
 - cli
+	- --quiet: only print a move if there is one (by --move or by AI)
+	- cmd_undo
+	- add color block to prompt
 	- parse match_file into own function (support full Algebraic Notation)
 		- read and write
 		- comments